zachallaun/mneme/README.md

 end
 ```

-The first time you run this test, you'll see interactive prompts for
-each call to `auto_assert` showing a diff and asking if you'd like to
+Notice that these assertions don't really _assert_ anything yet.
+That's okay, because the first time you run `mix test`, Mneme will generate the patterns and prompt you with diffs.
-accept the generated pattern.
-After accepting them, your test is
+When you accept them, your test is updated for you:
-updated:

 ```elixir
 test "drop_evens/1 should remove all even numbers from an enum" do